FrontendMasters/bootcamp/lessons/layout.md

 ### `display`

 HTML tags have two methods of display by default: block and inline.
+Every HTML tag is assigned one of these values.

 There are other values for this property which we will discuss today, including flex and inline-block.

-display: block;
+`display: block;`

-display: flex;
+`display: flex;`

 ## [Shorthand](http://css.maxdesign.com.au/selectutorial/rules_shorthand.htm)